madebysource/lesshat-devstack/readme.md

 			},
 		}

-	* In some extreme cases, where result is quite comlicated e.g. keyframes mixin, you need competely custom results.
+	* In some extreme cases, where result is quite comlicated e.g. keyframes mixin, you need completely custom results.
 The result is completely up to you!
-It's not recommended, because it's not testable, but sometimes you have to be bad guy.
+It's not recommended, because it's not testable, but sometimes you have to be a bad guy.

 		**Example:**